Nettention/UmdhViz/README.md

 4. Run `umdh -pn:MyApp.exe -f:B.txt` again for storing another memory status into a text file B after `MyApp.exe` takes more memory.
 5. Run `umdh -d A.txt B.txt > Diff.txt` for creating a diff file between A and B.

-After opening the diff file, you might be frustrated because it cannot tell you where hotspot of memory allocation lies concisely.
+After opening the diff file, you might be frustrated because it cannot tell you where hotspot of memory allocation lies concisely, because UMDH diff text does not accumulate same call stacks.
+UMDH Visualizer does it, so you can find the hot spot easily.
-*UmdhViz* here will tell instead.

 How to use
 ==========
-Build and run this source files.
+Build the source files.
 Visual Studio is needed.

+Run UmdhViz.exe.

 Click File => Open and select your UMDH Diff file.